 3.2.
-Resource and Review Team: As used in this policy, “Resource and Review Team” refers to a team of two Regents and the Chair and Vice-Chair of the institution’s Board of Trustees.
+Resource and Review Team: As used in this policy, “Resource and Review Team” refers to a team of two Board members and the Chair and Vice-Chair of the institution’s Board of Trustees.
 This four-person team acts as the Resource and Review Team for its respective institution.

 4.1.
 Fall Meeting: During the months of September through November each president shall meet with his or her Resource and Review Team.